KnpLabs/KnpUserBundle/Resources/doc/index.md

 }
 ```

+**d) Propel User class**

+Currently, FOSUserBundle does not allow to extend the user class with your
+own stuff when using Propel.
+So you must use the `FOS\UserBundle\Propel\User`
+class in your configuration (see step 6) and you don't have to create another
+class.

 ### Step 5: Configure your application's security.yml

 In order for Symfony's security component to use the FOSUserBundle, you must